space-sh/space/doc/space-modules/modules-versioning.md

 # Modules versioning

 #### Stable version
-All released versions are expected to be marked as _Git tags_ on the repository.
+All released versions are expected to be marked as _Git tags_ in the repository.
 Those are referred to as _stable_ versions.

 The last known stable version name is marked in the `stable.txt` file, expected to be in the module root directory.
 Stable version modules can be fetched either implicitly with `space -m <module-name>` or, preferably, by including the tag version name with `space -m <module-name>:<version>`.